bbb89/Memtris/README.md

 # Memtris
 Meme tetris (C++ project for school).
 Tetris that displays memes to distract player.
 Made in hurry so I am not satisfied with it.
-And C++ is not ma language.
+And C++ is not my language.
 But it works.

 ## Technologies I used